BIOLOGY FOR LIFE

 • State that signaling systems have evolved repeatedly, leading to a wide range of chemical substances being used as signaling chemicals.

-• List chemical categories of hormones.
+• Outline the chemical categories of hormones.

-• List chemical categories of neurotransmitters.
+• Outline chemical categories of neurotransmitters.

 AHL C2.1.5— Localized and distant effects of signaling molecules.